 Does your business have employees?
 If so, you may need to file an annual Federal Unemployment Tax Act report.
 To report your FUTA tax, you need to download and fill out IRS Form 940.
-For the 2019 tax year, you should file your Form 940 no later than January 31, 2020.
+For the 2022 tax year, you will file Form 940 no later than January 31, 2023.

 Who Needs to File a 940 Form?